seansund/terraform-ibm-hpcs/README.md

 }
 ```

-# Here are the steps to initialize(Key ceremony) of HPCS
+## Post-provisioning steps

+After the HPCS instance has been provisioned it must be manually initialized before it can be used to encrypt services and volumes.
 The following provides a summary of the steps required to initialize the Hyper Protect instance.
 Please refer https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-hsm for more detail.

 ![HPCS initialization](https://cloud.ibm.com/docs-content/v1/content/eaa381661ad91d7720185625ae7b5a047a6dc41c/hs-crypto//image/hsm_initialization_flow.svg)

-## Install the TKE CLI plug-in
+### 1. Install the TKE CLI plug-in

-Install the `tke` plug-in to the IBM Cloud cli:
+Install the `tke` plug-in for the IBM Cloud cli:

 ```shell
 ibmcloud plugin install tke